ejmastnak/ejmastnak.com/content/tutorials/vim-latex/compilation/index.md

   See `:help g:vimtex_quickfix_open_on_warning` for the official documentation.

-- VimTeX makes it easy to filter out undesirable warning messages produced during LaTeX compilation.
+- **Filter out selected warnings:** VimTeX makes it easy to filter out undesirable warning messages produced during LaTeX compilation.
   To do so, use the variable `g:vimtex_quickfix_ignore_filters` to define a set of Vim regular expression filters;
   the compilation messages that match these filters will then disappear from the QuickFix menu.
-  See `:help regular-expression` for a review of Vim's regular expression syntax; here are some examples to get you started:
+  See `:help regular-expression` for a review of Vim's regular expression syntax; here are some examples to get you started (you would put this in your e.g. `ftplugin/tex.vim` file):

   ```vim
   " Filter out some compilation warning messages from QuickFix display